 PAPYRUS is the national charity dedicated to the prevention of young suicide.

-INFLUENCE: We aim to shape national social policy and make a significant contribution to the local and regional implementation of national suicide prevention strategies wherever we can.
+We aim to shape national social policy and make a significant contribution to the local and regional implementation of national suicide prevention strategies wherever we can.
 Our campaigning comes from our passion as individuals, parents, families and communities who have been touched personally by young suicide.
 We press for change in many places using hard-hitting and dynamic campaigns as well as presenting evidence to those in power so that lessons can be learned and learning implemented to help save young lives.
-For full details of our ongoing campaigns including information sharing, standard of proof and media reporting, visit our campaigns page.